awsdocs/amazon-connect-admin-guide/doc_source/use-media-streams-blocks.md

 Customer audio is captured until a **Stop media streaming** block is invoked, even if the contact is passed to another contact flow\.

-Use the contact attributes for media streaming in your contact flow so that the CTR includes the attributes\.
-You can then view the CTR to determine the media streaming data associated with a specific contact\.
+Use the contact attributes for media streaming in your contact flow so that the contact record includes the attributes\.
+You can then view the contact record to determine the media streaming data associated with a specific contact\.
 You can also pass the attributes to an AWS Lambda function\.

 The following example contact flow shows how you might use media streaming with attributes for testing purposes\.